First and Second Order Asymptotics in Covert Communication: Introduction

 The second-order asymptotics obtained with a relative entropy metric for covertness are what could have been expected by extrapolating the results of channel coding in the finite length regime~\cite{Polyanskiy2010} to the first-order asymptotics of covert communication~\cite{Bloch2016a,Wang2016b}; however, the proof requires specific techniques beyond those used to study the first-order asymptotics of covert communications \typo{and second-order asymptotics of classical communication}.
 First, as already mentioned, the achievability proof relies on \ac{PPM} codes~\cite{Bloch2016b} instead of \ac{iid} random codes.
-Second, \typo{unlike the analysis of the second-order asymptotics of reliable and secure communications~\cite{Polyanskiy2010,Yang2016}, we have to deal here with parameters capturing reliability and covertness, with the latter appearing in the first-order asymptotics; more specifically,} the optimal coding scheme identified in~\cite{Bloch2016a} exploits a code with a bin structure, in which each bin forms a reliability code for the legitimate channel indexed by the secret key, while the overall code forms a resolvability code for the adversary's channel.
-To guarantee \typo{a} positive probability of existence of a code with the desired characteristics, we resort to concentration of measure inequalities such as McDiarmid's Inequality and carefully analyze the probability of error.
+Second, \typo{unlike the analysis of the second-order asymptotics of reliable and secure communications~\cite{Polyanskiy2010,Yang2016}, we have to deal here with parameters capturing reliability and covertness, with the latter appearing in the first-order asymptotics; more specifically,} the optimal coding scheme identified in~\cite{Bloch2016a} exploits a code with a bin structure, in which each bin forms a reliability code for the legitimate channel indexed by the secret key while the overall code forms a resolvability code for the adversary's channel.
+To prove \editt{the existence} of a code with the desired characteristics, \editt{we expurgate a random code after resorting to concentration of measure inequalities such as McDiarmid's Inequality and carefully analyzing the probability of error}.
 We point out that our current results only identify the second-order asymptotics for the number of transmitted message bits and do not characterize the second-order asymptotics for the number of key bits.